-(b) This activity provides the students with an opportunity to use the new vocabulary.
+• This activity provides the students with an opportunity to use the new vocabulary in the lesson.

 a This dairy farm produces thousands of litres of milk per day.

 b As a result of the economic downturn, factories are using imported powdered milk instead of fresh milk.